-CAPACITY.
-If a fiduciary disclaims a power held in a fiduciary capacity which has not been exercised, with respect to a power created by a will, the disclaimer relates back to the date of the decedent's death, and, with respect to a power created by any other instrument, the disclaimer relates back to the effective date of the instrument.
-If the fiduciary has previously exercised the power, the disclaimer relates back to the date of its last exercise.
-Except as otherwise provided by the terms of the disclaimer, a disclaimer of a fiduciary power is effective only as to the fiduciary disclaiming.
-Delivery of the disclaimer must be made as persuant to Section 3 (5) and (6) or Section 4 (5), (6), and (7), with those sections to be applied as if the power disclaimed were an interest in property.
+- 18 CAPACITY.
+If a fiduciary disclaims a power held in a fiduciary capacity that has - 19 not been exercised, with respect to a power created by a will, the disclaimer relates - 20 back to the date of the decedent's death, and with respect to a power created by any - 21 other instrument, the disclaimer relates back to the effective date of the instrument. - 22 If the fiduciary has previously exercised the power, the disclaimer relates back to the - 23 date of its last exercise.
+Except as otherwise provided by the terms of the - 24 disclaimer, a disclaimer of a fiduciary power is effective only as to the fiduciary - disclaiming.
+Delivery of the disclaimer must be made as persuant to Section 3, - 26 paragraphs (5) and (6) or Section 4, paragraphs (5), (6), and (7), with those sections - to be applied as if the power disclaimed were an interest in property. - 28 Comment 29 It is difficult for a trustee to disclaim powers, whether granted - It is difficult for a trustee to disclaim powers, whether granted by law or by the governing instrument, or property passing to the trust.
+Attempts by trustees to

-It is difficult for a trustee to disclaim powers, whether granted by law or by the governing instrument, or property passing to the trust.
-Attempts by trustees to make tax qualified disclaimers have been rebuffed by the IRS on the ground that such disclaimers are not allowed by state statute and are ineffective without statutory sanction since they involved a repudiation of the trust.
+1 make tax qualified disclaimers have been rebuffed by the IRS on the ground that 2 such disclaimers are not allowed by state statute and are ineffective without 3 statutory sanction since they involved a repudiation of the trust.
 (Rev. Rul.
-90-110, 1990-2 CB 209, PRLs 8527009, 8549004) On the other hand, a disclaimer by a trust beneficiary is possible.
-(See PRL 8543009 where a son disclaimed his status as a permissible recipient of discretionary distributions of principal, allowing the trust to qualify for the marital deduction.)
+90-110, 4 1990-2 CB 209, PRLs 8527009, 8549004) On the other hand, a disclaimer by a 5 trust beneficiary is possible.
+(See PRL 8543009 where a son disclaimed his status as 6 a permissible recipient of discretionary distributions of principal, allowing the trust 7 to qualify for the marital deduction.)
 The Tax Court agreed in Estate of Bennett v.
-Commissioner, 100 TC 43 (1993), citing the direct authority of Matter of Witz, 95 Misc.2d 36, 406 N.Y.S.2d 671 (Sur.Ct.
-1978) in which the Surrogate wrote: "The trustee's purported disclaimer [of the power to invade principal] annexed to the petition is a nullity.
-Testator imposed an obligation upon the trustee which the fiduciary could not disclaim without renouncing his right to letters of trusteeship.
-(95 Misc.2d at 40, 406 N.Y.S.2d at 673).
+8 Commissioner, 100 TC 43 (1993), citing the direct authority of Matter of Witz, 95 9 Misc.2d 36, 406 N.Y.S.2d 671 (Sur.Ct.
+1978) in which the Surrogate wrote: "The 10 trustee's purported disclaimer [of the power to invade principal] annexed to the petition is a nullity.
+Testator imposed an obligation upon the trustee which the 11 fiduciary could not disclaim without renouncing his right to letters of trusteeship."
+12 13 (95 Misc.2d at 40, 406 N.Y.S.2d at 673).

 There is contrary authority, however.
 In Estate of Ware v.
 Commissioner, 480 F.2d 444 (7th Cir.
-1973) the court found that the Illinois Termination of Powers Act was broad enough to allow a trustee to "release a power to accumulate trust income.
+1973) the court found that the Illinois Termination of Powers Act was broad enough to allow a trustee to "release" a power to accumulate trust income.
 In Cleaveland v.
-U.S., 62 A.F.T.R.2d 88-5992, 88-1 USTC ¶ 13,766 (C.D.III.
+U.S., 62 A.F.T.R.2d 88-5992, 88-1 USTC ¶ 13,766 (C.D.Ill.
 1988) the court held that a disclaimer by a trustee of the power to invade principal of a testamentary trust for the education of the decedent's children was a valid disclaimer and made the trust eligible for the marital deduction.